Mazda CX-60 Review 2025: Price, specs & boot space

 Forward visibility is excellent, but the Mazda CX-60 feels its size when you attempt to reverse it into a tight parking space.
 Fortunately tech is your friend here... all CX-60 models come with a high-resolution reversing camera as standard as well as parking sensors for the front and rear.
 Simple things like chunky door mirrors come in handy, too, while the Rear Cross Traffic Brake system (available as part of the optional Driver Assistance Pack) will apply the brakes if it detects a potential collision when you're reversing out of a space.

-In the first instance, the Mazda CX-60 will be available solely with plug-in hybrid power.
-The brand's first PHEV, this combines a 2.5-litre petrol engine with an electric motor providing power to all four wheels.
+The Mazda CX-60 comes with plug-in hybrid power.
+It's the brand's first PHEV, combining a 2.5-litre petrol engine with an electric motor to power to all four wheels.
 In total, the Mazda CX-60 PHEV produces 327PS and a fairly significant 500Nm of torque.
 As a result, it feels quick for an SUV of this size, the electric motor providing urgent acceleration off the line.
 Officially, it'll sprint to 62mph in just 5.8 seconds - quicker than a BMW X3 xDrive30e or Lexus NX450h+.

 If you're expecting electric car refinement from the plug-in hybrid Mazda CX-60, you might be in for a bit of a shock.
 The petrol engine sounds almost sporty (although it isn't the smoothest in reality) under acceleration, while even when running around under electric power it's far from quiet.
 There's a distinctive drone from the electric motor, while the chunky alloy wheels of our test car transfer a significant amount of road noise into the cabin.